Shop Local & Help Small Businesses Thrive

 - Compared to items manufactured in bulk, products from a store in your area are more likely to be of good quality and to last.

 - You’re contributing to the country’s economy.
-After all, when small businesses grow, the community benefits, with more jobs and money spent within the country.
+After all, when small businesses grow, the entire area benefits, with more jobs and money spent within the country.

 We Believe in Community Production

-At maake, we produce your entire order in our NW London mill, and we are happy to accommodate pick-ups instead of deliveries to reduce our carbon footprint.
+At maake, we produce your entire order in our mill based in NW London, and we are happy to accommodate pick-ups instead of deliveries to reduce our carbon footprint.

-In addition, our fabric printing uses zero water and less energy than a fan heater – 95% less energy than traditional textile printing.
+To add to this, our fabric printing is zero water and less energy user than a fan heater – 95% less energy than traditional textile printing.
 Plus, we power up with 100% renewable energy.

 Read our extensive guide to find out more about Fabric Certifications here.

 As a part of our business model, maake is committed to supporting small and medium UK businesses.
-Shopping Small is a nationwide movement celebrating small businesses daily and help communities thrive and stay vibrant.
-By using a small businesses, you show your support to your community.
+Shop Small is a nationwide movement celebrating small businesses daily and helps communities thrive and stay vibrant.
+By using small businesses, you show your support to your neighbourhood

-We believe in helping small businesses by giving them opportunities they wouldn't have with traditional textile printing.
+We believe in helping small businesses build themselves up by giving them opportunities they wouldn't have with traditional textile printing.

-When you support smaller businesses in your vicinity, you support your community.
+When you support smaller businesses in your vicinity, you are supporting your neighbourhood.
 As a smaller company ourselves, we focus on helping other small businesses in the UK, by giving them opportunities they wouldn’t have with traditional textile printing companies.

 Read how we do things differently at maake.
 We focus on watching happy, successful entrepreneurs making a positive impact in the textile industry – for clothing, interior design, homeware, and any other fabric product:

-- We only use local, sustainably-minded fabric manufacturers to provide us with fabric for you to print on.
+- We work with a local, sustainably-minded fabric user to provide us with fabric for you to print on.
 Alternatively, we are happy for you to provide your own.

 - We focus on giving back.
 We have an extensive library of independent designers who provide us with exclusive patterns that you can print on the fabric.
-These designs come with a non-exclusive license allowing you to sell products made using them.
+These designs come with a non-exclusive license allowing you to offer these products on sale.
 Each time you shop for one of those designers’ patterns to print on, they get paid.

 - Our on-demand sustainable printing is fast.
-It takes 2 to 5 days from ordering to receiving your confirmation.
-That’s what ‘shop local’ this way is all about.
+It takes a duration of between 2 to 5 days from ordering to receiving your confirmation.
+That’s what the ‘shop local’ campaign is all about.
 Also, free shipping costs are less than if you purchase from an overseas company.

 - We print exactly what you need – no more.
 This way, we’re helping you to be sustainable and we’re being sustainable ourselves.